gilesjb/resume/resume.md

 Built key feature on multiple customer-facing applications in the <tt>amazon.com</tt> shopping experience

-* *Shopping Portal* – Conceived, and led the design and development of the HTTP proxy which provides common functionality for the <tt>amazon.com</tt> website, handling 100% of page requests with low latency and high availability
+* *Shopping Portal* – Proposed and led the design and development of the frontend HTTP proxy which provides common functionality for the <tt>amazon.com</tt> website, handling 100% of page requests with low latency and high availability
 * *Product detail page* – Developed configuration system for representing page layouts and other behaviors that vary across multiple dimensions such as country and product category
 * *Checkout* – Introduced a dynamic plugin system to allow partner teams to independently deploy updates to business functionality in checkout pipeline
 * *Retail edge server* - Led development of an experimental page accelerator that demonstrated the latency benefit of proxying requests from Asia via the internal network backbone
-* **Patent**: US-11360994 - Method for compact representation of datasets with multi-dimensional keys
+* Patent: US-11360994 - Method for compact representation of datasets with multi-dimensional keys

 #### Thumbplay (2008-2009) – *Senior Systems Architect*